rmiravalles/CloudNativeBootcamp/Week1/5_First_GitHub_Action.md

 ### Runners

-- A server that has the *GitHub Actions runner application* installed
+- A container environment that has the *GitHub Actions runner application* installed.
-- A runner listens for available jobs, runs one job at a time, and reports the progress, logs, and results back to GitHub
+- A runner listens for available jobs, runs one job at a time, and reports the progress, logs, and results back to GitHub.
+- By default, GitHub runs this container for you.

 ## My first workflow